March 21, 2021

 Opioid Epidemic

-Before the COVID-19 pandemic, we were dealing with the opioid epidemic, which continues to plague us.
+Before the COVID-19 pandemic, we were dealing with the opioid 'crisis,' which continues to plague us.

 I haven’t talked about this topic before, but the opioid crisis has affected my family very deeply and on many levels.
 It has touched us physically and emotionally in ways you never hear mentioned in the news.
 I understand that opioid addiction is a real problem.
 However, the war waged on opioids by the government and the medical community is preventing people who genuinely need effective pain medication from getting the treatment they need to live a life that’s remotely tolerable, let alone satisfying and happy.